 3 hours.
-Offered fall online format and summer classroom-centered format.
 This course focuses on legal issues that arise in elementary, secondary, and collegiate institutions.
 The course provides educators with knowledge and analytic skills needed to apply legal frameworks to educational policy including the statutes regulating financial policy.
 The course investigates creative ways in which law can be used to help address current problems in schools, and helps educators think through questions of ethics and policy that legal disputes raise but do not resolve.